binarybottle/optimize_layouts/keyboards/README_keyboards.md

   │     │     │     │     ║     │     │     │     │
   ╰─────┴─────┴─────┴─────╨─────┴─────┴─────┴─────╯

-  We'll choose one key for our example:
+  We'll choose one key for our example going forward:
   ╭───────────────────────────────────────────────╮
   │     │     │     │     ║     │     │     │     │
   ├─────┼─────┼─────┼─────╫─────┼─────┼─────┼─────┤